List of Good Trouble characters: Tony Britton

-Dyonter
+Dyonte Davis

-Dyonte (portrayed by Marcus Emanuel Mitchell; seasons 3-4) is a fellow intern at the non-profit that Malika works at.
+Dyonte Davis (portrayed by Marcus Emanuel Mitchell; seasons 3-4) is a fellow intern at the non-profit that Malika works at.

 Andre Johnson

 Andre Johnson (portrayed by Terrel Ransom Jr.; season 3, guest seasons 2, 4) is a student that attends Diane Hash Elementary.

-Yuri Elwin
+George Yuri Ellwin

-Yuri Elwin (portrayed by Craig Parker; seasons 3-4) is a high-profile artist.
+George Yuri Ellwin (portrayed by Craig Parker; seasons 3-4) is a high-profile artist.

-Matt
+Matt Gordon

-Matt (portrayed by Erik Stocklin; season 3, guest season 4) is a fellow teacher and friend of Davia.
+Matt Gordon (portrayed by Erik Stocklin; season 3, guest season 4) is a fellow teacher and friend of Davia.